se-hwan/mouse-track/README.md

 # Installation
 1. Download and install Python 3.7.x from here: https://www.python.org/downloads/windows/
-2. Check that Python is added to the PATH during the installation window.
+2. Ensure that Python is added to the PATH during the installation window.
 3. In the Windows search bar, type ```cmd.exe``` and launch the command prompt.
 4. type ```py --version``` to confirm Python was installed correctly.
 5. Install each of the dependencies above with ```pip install```.